10 best sunscreen for babies and toddlers recommended by mums in 2025

 • Holds 100mls

-With lots of options to choose from, it can feel like there's a lot to think about when it comes to choosing the right sunscreen, but what exactly should you be looking for on the label?
+With so many options, it can feel like there's a lot to consider when it comes to choosing the right sunscreen, but what exactly should you look for on the label?

 "You want a sunscreen which has broad-spectrum protection, which is where the sunscreen provides protection against both UVA and UVB rays, and this is the type of sunscreen you should be buying.
 There are two types of rays: UVA rays, which damage the tissue that provides her skin with elasticity and contribute to skin ageing, and UVB rays, which don't penetrate as deeply, but can damage a cell's DNA and cause it to become cancerous," says Dr Crawley.